 Log-on and security features of the RI software automatically tailor the user interface to fit the various requirements of the current user.
 System operators can easily select tests and start and stop the tester with a click of the mouse.
 Technicians can view real-time graphical test results to monitor fixture performance and overall lot/sublot performance.
 Production test engineers maintain complete control over tests and data.
 At RI, we recognize the unique requirements of each customer.
 We are prepared to work with customers to modify the interfaces to match specific production test environments.
 We also modify our data export formats to support existing data collection systems.

-ROOS development tools are moving to a more capable environment based on the Java Virtual Machine.
+RI Smalltalk developers are developing apps that can run within the Java virtual machine.
 "RTalk" provides a Smalltalk compatible emulation layer that implements a dynamic language on the JVM.

 Rich Interactive Test Database - Evolution of STDF